uf2020/ccxt/Manual.md

 - `market.apiKey`.
 This is your public API Key and/or Token.
 This part is *non-secret*, it is included in your request header or body and sent over HTTPS in open text to identify your request.
 It is often a string in Hex or Base64 encoding or an UUID identifier.
 - `market.secret`.
 This is your private key.
 Keep it secret, don't tell it to anybody.
 It is used to sign your requests locally before sending them to exchanges.
 The secret key does not get sent over the internet in the request-response process and should not be published or emailed.
 It is used together with the nonce to generate a cryptographically strong signature.
 That signature is sent with your public key to authenticate your identity.
 Each request has a unique nonce and therefore a unique cryptographic signature.
 - `market.uid`.
 Some markets (not all of them) also generate a user id or *uid* for short.
 It can be a string or numeric literal.
 You should set it, if that is explicitly required by your exchange.
 See [their docs](https://github.com/kroitor/ccxt/wiki/Manual#exchange-markets) for details.
+- `market.password`.
+Some markets (not all of them) also require your password/phrase for trading.
+You should set this string, if that is explicitly required by your exchange.
+See [their docs](https://github.com/kroitor/ccxt/wiki/Manual#exchange-markets) for details.

 In order to create API keys find the API tab or button in your user settings on the exchange website.
 Then create your keys and copy-paste them to your config file.
 Your config file permissions should be set appropriately, unreadable to anyone except the owner.